YoYoGames/GameMaker-Bugs/docs/release-notes/2026/LTS22to26.md

 - Building Projects: [Ubuntu] Compiling from Windows/Mac IDEs to Ubuntu no longer fails when Wayland is in use
 - Building Projects: [Ubuntu] GM will now unpack the AppImage before launching the game, which stops issues with extensions
 - Building Projects: [Ubuntu] Now able to build projects successfully when targeting a 22.04 LTS machine, as the "Permission denied (publickey)" 22.04 gave has now been fixed [20.04 LTS remains our suggested dev platform for now anyway]
-- Building Projects: [Ubuntu] Runs no longer fail if using Ubuntu 18.04 due to unshare's "-R" flag not being a supported command on that old OS version [the -R is not used if building for 18]
 - Building Projects: [VM] Can no longer compile out-of-context `break;` statements by putting them inside a method declared in a `with()` statement [#12953](https://github.com/YoYoGames/GameMaker-Bugs/issues/12953)
 - Building Projects: [WASM GMRT] "Save locally as .zip" export no longer incorrectly uses GMS2 runtimes to do the build [#10970](https://github.com/YoYoGames/GameMaker-Bugs/issues/10970)
 - Building Projects: [Windows IDE] iOS extension app delegate class names are now correctly maintained during the build